mdconaway/sails-ember-rest/README.md

-Sails-Hook-Ember-JSONAPI
+Sails-Generate-Ember-JSONAPI
 ======================

 # STATEMENT

-Sails-Hook-Ember-JSONAPI is in the VERY early stages and should be treated as a WIP until further notice!
+Sails-Generate-Ember-JSONAPI is in the VERY early stages and should be treated as a WIP until further notice!

 # VERSIONS